HazyResearch/bootleg/docs/source/gettingstarted/training.rst

 Evaluating the Model
 ---------------------

-After the model is trained, we can also run eval to get test scores or to dump predictions.
+After the model is trained, we can also run eval to get test scores or to save predictions.
 To eval the model on a single GPU, we run:

 .. code-block::